Takuro Morinaga’s Cry of the Soul: “I’m not dead yet! Japanese stocks will crash soon!” | FRIDAY DIGITAL

 • Share on LINE

-Until the day before, I was walking and talking normally, but two days after the anticancer drug, I couldn’t stand up, couldn’t eat, and couldn’t think.
-At that time, it was as if I could clearly see the Sanzu River.
+“The day before, I was walking and talking normally, but two days after starting chemotherapy, I couldn’t stand, couldn’t eat, and couldn’t think straight.
+At that time, I felt like I could clearly see the River Styx.”

-During this period, Morinaga was working on his book, “Writing is Not Allowed: The True Story of Japan’s Economic Downfall” (Sangokan Shinsha), and had written nearly 90% of the book.
+During this period, Morinaga was working on his book ‘What Not to Write: The Truth Behind Japan’s Economic Collapse’ (published by Sangosha), and had nearly completed 90% of it.

 I can’t die until I finish it.”